mylisabox/trailpack-chatbot/README.md

 ```

 ## Dependencies
-In order to work you need to install and configure [trailpack-cache](https://github.com/trailsjs/trailpack-cache)
+In order to work you need to install and configure [trailpack-cache](https://github.com/trailsjs/trailpack-cache) with a memory store

+It's needed to keep in cache the last answer of the user and his context to calculate the next action

 ## Config
 Setup your bots.